JarWings/DES207-DES502_Git/README.txt

 20/02/24
 --Michael
 ver.0.0.7
 Added leaderboard functionality for saving player times and viewing the times in the menu & added controller support to the menu.
+Also added difficulty option that scales the amount of damage you recieve.